ionic-team/capacitor/site/docs-md/guides/firebase-push-notifications.md

 npx cap open ios
 ```

 Once the project is open, side-load the application on your device using the Run feature of either Android Studio or Xcode.
-The app should start up on the home page:
+The app should start up on the home page.

-<<screenshot>>
+**Note**: You may be asked to allow the application to receive notifications if this is the first time starting it up (this is the Push Notification API registering with Apple / Google).
+Make sure you choose to **Allow notifications**, or the next step won't work!

 Now we'll test to see if the notifications are received by our device.
 To send a notification, in Firebase, go to the **Cloud Messaging** section under the Grow header in the project pane.